 Dying to Wake Up: A Doctor’s Voyage into the Afterlife by Dr. Rajiv Parti (2016) published by Atria Books: Though I did not experience hell or past lives during my NDE, I identified with several themes in his book.
 Before his NDE, Dr. Parti’s book.
 I grew up poor, and my focus after high school was getting into a good university and landing a high paying job.
 Material success was a drive before my NDE, and when God told me to return to my life and work as a teacher I struggled with the idea.
 However, I found that the divine light’s mission was exactly right for my life.
 Teaching and serving others healed me and expanded my life in ways I never could have imagined.
 In Dying to Wake Up, Dr. Parti also touches on his struggle with addiction.
 A commitment to health and wellness is present in several chapters of my memoir.
 Energetic healing helped me address anxiety and PTSD, the after-effects of rape.
 Like Dr. Parti, I am motivated to help others find greater spiritual, emotional, and physical health in their lives.

 Dying to be Me by Anita Moorjani (2012) published by Hay House: Anita Moorjani’s story is inspirational and exceptional.
 Though I cannot claim to have experienced a healing as profound as hers, I saw angels sending healing light through my surgeons.
 I was losing feeling in my left leg before surgery, but I regained complete feeling in that leg after my surgery.
-These beautiful light beings wanted me to know that they were their to assist and help.
+These beautiful light beings wanted me to know that they were there to assist and help.
 They also wanted me to be aware that they could work through me in the future, and that they work through many others on the planet.
 Moorjani’s message of self-love and listening to one’s intuition is one that I discuss at the end of my memoir.
 Of all the near-death experiencers, her loving message is one that I resonate with the most.
 She also addresses women’s roles in society.
 I clearly address rape culture in my book, and the importance of healing from toxic backgrounds.